MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 > **Figure P.** NHMUK PV R5937, "The Archbishop", cervical vertebra P. Top row: left lateral view; second row: dorsal view (anterior to right); bottom row (left to right): posterior, right lateral, and anterior views.

+"No 5" is painted on the left dorsolateral aspect of the posterior end of this vertebra in white paint.
+This may represent Migeod's observation of the position it was found in, indicating that it is the fifth most proximal cervical (i.e. C9 if the neck has thirteen vertebrae like _Giraffatitan_), but may only be a field number.

+XXX Its length from condyle to cotyle is about 90cm, but it's hard to measure accurately while it's behind the dorsals.

 XXX To follow

 #### Cervical S